Kinto/kinto/docs/concepts.rst

 occured on the collection records since a certain revision (e.g. *last synchronization*).

 A **bucket** is an abstract notion used to organize collections and their permissions.
+It can be viewed as a namespace where all collections and groups are stored.
 A bucket named ``default`` is provided, whose collections and records are accessible to the current user only.

 .. image:: images/concepts-general.jpg